HOW TO PLAN THE BEST SWITZERLAND ROAD TRIP IN 2023

 From here, you can head back to Zurich or continue your journey and head to Southern Germany and explore that beautiful part of the world.

-Gasthaus Hotel Hof in Appenzell – The Gasthaus Hotel Hof is perfectly located in the town center (with free parking space), and you could hardly be located more closely to the market square.
+Gasthaus Hotel Hof in Appenzell – The Gasthaus Hotel Hof is perfectly located in the town center (with free parking space), and you could hardly be located closer to the market square.
 If you are looking for a friendly, welcoming family-run hotel, this might be a perfect choice.
 It is quite simple and basic but a good choice.
-Check out rates here.

 ➡️ BOOK YOUR STAY AT GASTHAUS HOTEL HOF HERE